SamhammerAG/Samhammer.Configuration.Vault/README.md

 The first part has to be the prefix configured in VaultOptions or if nothing set "VaultKey--".
 The vault keys can be added with "kv-v2/data/" or without.

 Remark: Internally there will be added additional settings keys that hold the vault key.
 The setting key names are prefixed with the VaultKeyPrefix. e.g. MyCustomPrefix--PasswordTwo.
 These settings are below the same parent key.

+## Watch for changes and get current value:

+Use the IOptionsMonitor interface for that.
+IOptions is only initialized once.

+You can find additional information here: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-7.0#options-interfaces